How to Separate Sand and Gravel Mixture: A Comprehensive Guide

 Challenges and Solutions in Hydraulic Separation

-2. Challenge : Managing the water’s turbidity.
+2. Challenge: Managing water turbidity.

-3. Challenge : Environmental impact of wastewater.
+3. Challenge: Environmental impact of wastewater.

 Advanced Techniques for Enhanced Separation